Molcas/OpenMolcas/doc/source/tutorials/tut_sp.rst

-The most relevant information is contained in the output file, where the :program:`GATEWAY` program information describing the nuclear geometry, molecular symmetry, and the data regarding the one-electron basis sets and the calculation of one- and two-electron integrals, as described in section :ref:`TUT:sec:seward`.
-Next, comes the output of program :program:`SCF` with information of the electronic energy, wave function, and the Hartree--Fock (HF) molecular orbitals (see section :ref:`TUT:sec:scf`).
+The most relevant information is contained in the output file, where the :program:`GATEWAY` program information describing the nuclear geometry, molecular symmetry, and the data regarding the one-electron basis sets and the calculation of one- and two-electron integrals, as described in :numref:`TUT:sec:seward`.
+Next, comes the output of program :program:`SCF` with information of the electronic energy, wave function, and the Hartree--Fock (HF) molecular orbitals (see :numref:`TUT:sec:scf`).

 Files containing intermediate information, integrals, orbitals, etc, will be kept in the $WorkDir directory for further use.
 For instance, files